 NASA Selects SET for ISS Radiation Work

 LOS ANGELES, CALIFORNIA.
-The NASA SBIR Program Office announced today that it selected Space Environment Technologies (SET) for a Phase IIE task to make real-time radiation measurements on the International Space Station.
+The NASA SBIR Program Office announced today that it selected Space Environment Technologies (SET) for a Phase IIE task to make real-time radiation measurements with the ARMAS FM9 instrument on the International Space Station.

 The Automated Radiation Measurements for Aerospace Safety – Dual Monitor (ARMAS DM) Phase IIE project technical objective is to measure the above-the-atmosphere domain and complement an in-atmosphere balloon flight with a UAV flight using SET’s ARGOS vehicle.
 A key task is to automatically insert the data streams into SQL databases for retrieval by RADIAN assimilation routines and make them available for delivery to end users.
 The top-of-the-atmosphere measurements inform us of the primary radiation field for precipitating particles prior to their absorption within the atmosphere where they create a secondary radiation field.